japila-books/spark-structured-streaming-internals/docs/SymmetricHashJoinStateManager.md

 `removeByValueCondition` creates an `Iterator` of `UnsafeRowPairs` that <<removeByValueCondition-getNext, removes values (and associated keys if needed)>> for which the given `removalCondition` predicate holds.

-NOTE: `removeByValueCondition` is used exclusively when `OneSideHashJoiner` is requested to <<spark-sql-streaming-OneSideHashJoiner.md#removeOldState, remove an old state>> (when <<spark-sql-streaming-JoinStateWatermarkPredicate.md#JoinStateValueWatermarkPredicate, JoinStateValueWatermarkPredicate>> is used).
+`removeByValueCondition` is used when `OneSideHashJoiner` is requested to [remove an old state](OneSideHashJoiner.md#removeOldState) (when [JoinStateValueWatermarkPredicate](spark-sql-streaming-JoinStateWatermarkPredicate.md#JoinStateValueWatermarkPredicate) is used).

 ==== [[removeByValueCondition-getNext]] `getNext` Internal Method (of `removeByValueCondition` Method)